 Stage one has four main components.
 The new playcentre building (and demolition of the old playcentre), construction of a new two story 12 classroom block, the removal of our septic system and the development of a new carpark.

 Initially the plan for stage two was for an additional six classroom block.
-However, as we now have seven extra temporary classes the Board of Trustees are talking to the Ministry about bringing the construction of the administration block forward.
+However, as we now have seven extra temporary classes the School Board are talking to the Ministry about bringing the construction of the administration block forward.

 These stages are unlikely to happen all at the same time, but give an indication of what the school will look like once construction has finished.
 There are two other things to be aware of in this image.
 The multipurpose hall space is two shades of yellow.
 The light yellow is what will be funded by the Ministry of Education and the darker yellow shows how the space could be extended with Board/Community funding.
 The new playground shown will also need to be Board funded.